“`xml

 Enrolling in the Apple Developer Program

-Accept the agreement to join for free.
+Jump over to the Apple Developer website, sign in, and accept the agreement to join for free.

-This gives you basic access.
+That’ll give you basic access.

 Registering Your Devices